We are celebrating our centenary throughout 2019, which gives us a great opportunity to look back at the history of the company.

 However, Arch Henderson LLP continues to thrive.
 Its survival shows there is still a place for the smaller independent consulting engineering practices, where clients know the individuals they are dealing with, and can build up long-term productive working relationships.
 We think this is definitely something to celebrate.

 During 2019, we will be adding to this page with some interesting snippets of history we uncovered during the research for a book about the first 100 years of Arch Henderson.
-We will be organising a few events to celebrate the centenary.
-The company now has six offices throughout Scotland and one in England.
-Later this year we will be bringing all the staff together for the first time, for a party in Aberdeen.
-No doubt we will have some interesting photographs to share after that.
+On the 31st August 2019 we held a party at Ardoe House in Aberdeen for all staff to celebrate the centenary, which was a great excuse to get everyone together.
+With six offices in Scotland and one in England there are few opportunities for staff to meet each other.